Accessibility Services FAQ's

 I am concerned about a student’s behavior.
 I am aware that the student has a disability because he/she presented me with an Accommodations Letter earlier in the semester.
 How do I handle his/her disruptive behavior?

 If you are concerned about a student’s behavior in class (e.g. monopolizing classroom discussion), consider having a conversation with the student about the issue.
 A solution might be to allow the student a certain number of questions or comments per class.
 Creating these kinds of boundaries can be helpful for many students.
 Regardless, all students should be held to the same standards of conduct.
-Certainly contact the Disability Services Office for further assistance or with questions: 843-208-8375.
+Certainly contact the Accessibility Services Office for further assistance or with questions: 843-208-8375.

 Does USCB offer on-campus testing to diagnose different disabilities (e.g. learning; AD/HD?)